prasaddeshmukh/wp-contributors-plugin/readme.txt

 Stable tag: 1.0
 License: GPLv2 or later

-Contributors-plugin allows users(admin/editor/author) to select authors(wordpress users) as a contributors for a post and displays them in contributors box on the respective post.
+Contributors-plugin allows users(admin/editor/author) to select authors(wordpress users) as a contributors through ajax autocomplete powered search functionality for a post and displays them in contributors box on the respective post.

 == Description ==

 Contributors-plugin puts a meta box with the list of users along with checkboxes on the post edit screens.
 This allows users(admin/editor/author) to select more than one author(user) as a contributor for the post.
 Selected contributors are displayed in a contributors box on the post page along with their gravatars.
+Users can search users through ajax powered search fields.

 Major features of Contributors-plugin 1.0 include:
+* Ajax powered search functionality with autocomplete to search users.
 * Checkboxes of the selected contributors are always in checked state.
 No need to select again the same contributors selected during previous edit ;)
 * In the contributors box gravatars of the contributors is displayed with their name.